joseph-zhong/VideoSummarization/README.md

 - How often should we detect objects?
 Most objects will be in frame for several seconds at least
-- We will get diminishing returns on asymptotic asmpling, (e.g.: sampling at 30Hz vs 40Hz)
+- We will get diminishing returns on asymptotic sampling, (e.g.: sampling at 30Hz vs 40Hz)
 - optimal sampling rate, is most likely around ~0.5Hz, we can also downsample video input to the object detector to save on time and memory